blei-lab/zero-inflated-embedding/README.md

 This repo implements the embedding models in the 2017 ICML [paper](http://proceedings.mlr.press/v70/liu17a/liu17a.pdf) "Zero-Inflated Exponential Family Embeddings"

-Zero-Inflated Exponential Family Embedding (ZIE) model uses zero-inflated distributions to fit the conditional probability in the embedding model.
-As a result, ZIE model automatically downweights zeros in the data.
+Zero-Inflated Exponential Family Embedding (ZIE) model is designed to learn embedding vectors of items on sparse data.
+It uses zero-inflated distributions as the conditional in the embedding model.
+Fitting a ZIE naturally downweights the zeros and dampens their influence on the model.
 Please see the details in the [paper](http://proceedings.mlr.press/v70/liu17a/liu17a.pdf).

 ## Running the code